Westnet: Acquisition by iiNet

 On 8 May 2008 Western Australian based internet service provider iiNet acquired Westnet for $81 million.
 The two companies continue to trade separately, but share many functions.

 In March 2015 iiNet was bought by TPG in a $1.4 billion deal, effectively making TPG the parent company of Westnet.

-Westnet continues to operate as a separate brand with only a handful of products that differ at all from other iiNet or Internode offerings.
+In December 2023, Westnet announced that it would cease accepting new customers to the Westnet brand, and that all existing residential Westnet customers will be migrated to the iiNet brand.

 Bandwidth management

 P2P deprioritisation

 In June 2007, Westnet stated that it had been "trialling" traffic prioritisation for a year, deprioritising peer-to-peer traffic, and would be continuing to do so in future.
 The announcement was made on the Westnet Blog and on Whirlpool.net.au, to mixed reactions.
 Some praised Westnet for openly declaring its use of prioritisation, while others (including a Whirlpool News editorial) criticised the company for using it silently for a year, or for doing so at all.
 Whirlpool News's article also suggested that the admission followed assertions by competing ISP Exetel that it was not the only ISP restricting peer-to-peer traffic.